simbleau/cddns/README.md

-# CFDDNS
+# CFDDNS (Cloudfare DDNS)
-A simple, modern, and secure Cloudfare DDNS command line utility.

-Built for containerization, featuring interactive building and layered configuration options.
+A modern, hackable, green DDNS CLI purposed for Cloudfare.
+Built for native (Windows/Mac/Unix) and to scale (Docker, Kubernetes).
+Featuring interactive builders and layered configuration options.

 # Installation
 ## Option A: Cargo